GoldSixUglerod/django/README.md

 # djangoApi

 ### Start project
-You need to use Python 3.8
+You need to use Docker and Python 3.8

 If you use Linux or MacOs, then run command (if you use Windows, then rename .env.example to .env):
 ```bash